andmos/ReadingList-Data/BookNotes/Ego.Is.the.Enemy.md

 ### Highlights

+- Your worst enemy lives in you.
+"Wherever you are, whatever you’re doing, your worst enemy already lives inside you: your ego."
+Since pride is in us, it is either we feed it or starve it.
+How you deal with your pride makes the big difference.

+- Manage your pride "Your ego is not some power you’re forced to satiate at every turn.
+It can be managed.
+It can be directed."
+As soon as you feel you are becoming egoistic, boastful, and proud – you can tell yourself to stop.

+- Pride tells you to talk, humility tells you to listen.
+Ego encourages you to lift yourself and base your worth on nothing or false worth.
+On the other hand, humility tells you how important it is to listen to people.

+- Become a student.
+Ego tells you not to listen to anyone.
+As a result, you stop learning.
+When you become a student, you lay aside your pride.
+You admit to yourself that you don’t know everything.
+So, if you want to keep on learning, learn to be humble first.

+- Help people become great.
+Ego focuses on self.
+Humility focuses on others.
+If you want to become great, you need to help other people become great.
+That’s just how the universal law works.

+- Don’t be afraid to take the low position.
+Ego drives you to make certain decisions just to please others, causing a lot of problems along the way.
+Do what other people refuse to do simply because they think they are too important to do it themselves.

+- Ego sways us from our ultimate goal.
+"We’re never happy with what we have, we want what others have too.
+We start out knowing what is important to us, but once we’ve achieved it, we lose sight of our priorities.
+Ego sways us, & can ruin us."

+- Ego is the wicked sister of success & failure.
+When you succeed, don’t give in to the temptation of feeling important.
+Don’t think that you are better than others just because you have succeeded.
+When you fail, don’t feel like you have been cheated or u have been sabotaged.

 - The first principle is that you must not fool yourself—and you are the easiest person to fool. —RICHARD FEYNMAN ([Location 197](https://readwise.io/to_kindle?action=open&asin=B015NTIXWE&location=197))
 - The ego we see most commonly goes by a more casual definition: an unhealthy belief in our own importance.
 Arrogance.
 Self-centered ambition. ([Location 210](https://readwise.io/to_kindle?action=open&asin=B015NTIXWE&location=210))
 - We can’t improve the world if we don’t understand it or ourselves. ([Location 233](https://readwise.io/to_kindle?action=open&asin=B015NTIXWE&location=233))